Canop/broot/build-scripts/README.md

        ./build-scripts/deploy.sh

+   rsyncs `build/` and the zip straight into the download directory on the server.
+Nothing goes through `~/dev/www/dystroy`: that tree mirrors the whole site on each machine, so pushing it from one machine republishes its stale copy of everything the other machines deployed.
+Previous zips are left in place, so old versions stay downloadable.

 Staging and deploy settings come from `build-scripts/_local.sh` (see below).
 Without it, `release.sh` builds locally on a single host and `deploy.sh` won't run.